Ironwood, Michigan: Culture

 Ironwood boasts two theatrical venues: Theatre North, dedicated to live community productions; and the Ironwood Theatre, which features local, regional and national acts, and is listed on the National Register of Historic Places.
-Two dance companies, the Bethany Ann Hellen Studios and Ironwood Dance Company, produce shows throughout the year and send dancers to compete at state and national competitions.
+Bethany Ann Hellen Studios produces dance recitals throughout the year and sends dancers to compete at state and national competitions.
 The Ironwood Carnegie Library is the oldest operating Carnegie library in the state of Michigan.
-Each summer the Pine Mountain Music Festival brings top performances to Ironwood.
+During the summer the Emberlight Festival brings world-class musicians, Broadway stars, art shows, and independent film screenings to Ironwood.